Engaged Humanities Projects Across Campus

 The Racial Justice Dialogues are a way to bring conversations about racial justice to the forefront of our community members’ minds.
 The Center for Social Justice facilitates racial justice dialogues for the students, faculty, and staff of Georgetown University.
 Throughout the academic year, members of the Georgetown community are invited to be a part of these dialogues through which participants explore topics of race, racism, white supremacy, and identity, and learn together.

-Remember This: Lesson from Jan Karski
+Remember This: The Lesson of Jan Karski

 Remember This: The Lesson of Jan Karski is a project from The Laboratory for Global Performance and Politics that honors the life of World War II hero, Holocaust witness, and Georgetown University professor Jan Karski.
 An acclaimed play, written by Clark Young and Derek Goldman and directed by Goldman, Remember This: The Lesson of Jan Karski has also been adapted to film, published as a book, and subject of the Bearing Witness: Jan Karski course.